|

 Electrical:

 New panel installed in 2002.
-The mahogany panels are hinged on the right and
+The mahogany panels are hinged on the right

-left sides (with a center barrel bolt) to allow easy access to the engine and
+and left sides (with a center barrel bolt) to allow easy access to the engine

-the instrument panel wiring.
-There are
+and the instrument panel wiring.
+There

-fourteen 12-volt fused circuits, eleven have on/off
+are fourteen 12-volt fused circuits, eleven have

-switches.
-The autohelm,
+on/off switches.
+The autohelm, radio/navigation station and 12-volt interior

-radio/navigation station and 12-volt interior outlet do not have on/off
+outlet do not have on/off switches.

-switches.
-The bilge pump, icebox drain
+The bilge pump, icebox drain pump, and battery condition meter are

-switch (so that their on/off switches are always are powered).
-There is a 20-amp built-in battery
+always powered).
+There is a 20-amp

-charger.
-We presently use two 12-volt
+built-in battery charger.
+We presently

-deep-cycle batteries; each battery has an on/off switch and an ampmeter that shows the output of the battery
+an ampmeter that shows the output of the battery

 charger.
 The on/off switch is a safety